Carrying the Torch of Reform

 We are not criminals.
 Most of us do our time productively, with the thought to give back to the community from whom we took so much.
 All we are asking to obtain is a second chance.
 We aren't asking to get out of our sentences or the consequences of our choices.

 I do not resent the fact that I must do time.
 As a citizen, I would expect it.
 I would just like to be heard, to be understood, and to be given a chance to make amends, to make a difference.
-I am praying for a House and Senate Felony DUI Sentencing Reform Bill; also the effort to reclassify this crime to something that more closely resembles the compassion I know exists in our world.
+I am praying for also the effort to reclassify this crime to something that more closely resembles the compassion I know exists in our world.

 Thank you,